As Induction weekend descends upon us, we take a look at who will be taking their place among the immortals of our sport:

 - Edgar Martinez: Gold Standard DH in baseball history, two time batting champion

 - Mike Mussina: 5 Time All-Star selection, 7 Gold Gloves, over 140 postseason innings

 Keep in mind, this is not to disparage Mr. Baines as a person, or a player.
-On January 9th in his home town of St. Michaels, Maryland every year is Harold Baines day.
-He also founded the Harold Baines scholarship fund, to help college bound students at his alma mater, St. Michaels High School.
+Every January 9th in his hometown of St. Michaels, Maryland, is Harold Baines day.
+He also founded the Harold Baines Scholarship Fund to help college bound students at his alma mater, St. Michaels High School.
 This isn’t about him as a person, and only partly about him as a player.

 So What’s the Big Deal?